prometheus-operator/prometheus-operator/Documentation/user-guides/running-exporters.md

 **Dropping label from a target**

-The config below will ensure that for every target discovered through the Pod or Service monitor the label `pod` will be removed from every metric exposed by that target.
+The following snippets drops the `pod` label from every metric scraped as part of the scrape job.

 ```yaml
 - action: labeldrop